ericwbailey/empathy-prompts/README.md

 ### Language and terminology concerns

 I'm striving to be as respectful as possible.
-If you feel the words or tone for one of the prompts isn't using the proper terminology, or isn't representative of the condition, please let me know, either [publicly](https://github.com/ericwbailey/empathy-prompts/labels/%5BType%5D%20Terminology) or [privately](https://github.com/ericwbailey/empathy-prompts/blob/master/AUTHORS).
+If you feel the words or tone for one of the prompts isn't using the proper terminology, or isn't representative of the condition, please let me know either [publicly](https://github.com/ericwbailey/empathy-prompts/labels/%5BType%5D%20Terminology) or [privately](https://github.com/ericwbailey/empathy-prompts/blob/master/AUTHORS).

 ### Issues and Pull Requests